openshift/windows-machine-config-bootstrapper/tools/windows-node-installer/README.md

 The `wni` requires the kubeconfig of the OpenShift cluster, a provider specific credentials file to create and destroy a Windows instance on the selected provider.
 To create an instance, `wni` also requires extra information such as the instance type.
-Some optional flags include directory path to windows-node-installer.json file and log level display.
-For more information please visit `--help` for any commands or sub-commands.
+Some optional flags include directory path to windows-node-installer.json file.
+For more information please use `--help` for any commands or sub-commands.
 Available Commands:
   aws         Create and destroy windows instances in aws azure       Create and destroy windows instances in azure